SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing the course, students understand the processes and basic methods of qualitative research.
+Upon completing the course, alumni understand the processes and basic methods of qualitative research.
 They are able to independently design and execute simple surveys and systematically analyze the collected information.
 Moreover, they have acquired the competency to rate, systematically process and interpret their findings.
-Students are familiar with the quality criteria for qualitative research and are able to interpret research contributions accordingly.
+Alumni are familiar with the quality criteria for qualitative research and are able to interpret research contributions accordingly.

 Superior module: